miapuffia/3-Points-and-a-Circle/README.md

 # 3 Points and a Circle
-This graphical program shows that any three points can create a circle connecting them.
+This graphical program shows that a circle can always be formed between 3 points.

 See a live version on [my website!](http://miapuffia.com/pages/Personal/3%20Points%20and%20a%20Circle/)